1. Where is the Pony Express National Historic Trail?

 7. How many Pony Express riders died on the job?

 There is historical documentation that four Pony riders were killed by Indians;one was hanged for murder after he got drunk and killed a man;one died in an unrelated accident;and two froze to death.

 8. What year was the Trail established?

 Congress established the Pony Express National Historic Trail in 1992.
 In April 1860 the first riders headed east from California with the mail.
 The last Pony Express rider completed his run in November 1861 after just 19 months.
 The completion of the transcontinental telegraph in October 1861 made the Pony Express obsolete.
 Even in the nineteenth century technology evolved quickly.

 Much like a national park, a national historic trail is created by an act of Congress.
 National historic trails are congressionally designated official routes that reflect the research, review, and recommendation of many trail experts.
 National historic trails commemorate historic trade, migration, and other routes important to American culture.

-The Pony Express National Historic Trail is administered by the National Park Service (National Trails Intermountain Region), but the actual route on the ground is owned or managed by public, private, nonprofit, state, county, and local landowners.
-National Trails Intermountain Region works with these landowners to identify the historic trail resources, provide site planning and design, map the trail, and develop educational opportunities.
-National Trails Intermountain Region does not own any land on the trail.
+The Pony Express National Historic Trail is administered by the National Park Service (National Trails office), but the actual route on the ground is owned or managed by public, private, nonprofit, state, county, and local landowners.
+National Trails staff works with these landowners to identify the historic trail resources, provide site planning and design, map the trail, and develop educational opportunities.
+The National Trails office Region does not own any land on the trail.

-The nonprofit organization that helps research, tour, mark, interpret, and protect the Pony Express NHT is the National Pony Express Association: Visit their website at:http://www.nationalponyexpressassociation.com/.
+The nonprofit organization that helps research, tour, mark, interpret, and protect the Pony Express NHT is the National Pony Express Association.